Rule-based Logic

 -

-Description: A brief description helps to grasp the purpose of the agent at a glance.
+Description: A short description helps grasp the purpose of the agent at a glance.

 -

-Topic: The topic arises from the existing skill tags.
-For example, an instalment agent could be assigned to the skill tag “Payments”.
-The assignment ensures clear organizational assignment and, for example, facilitates access via the template catalog.
+Topic: The topic arises from the available skill tags.
+For instance, an instalment agent could be assigned the skill tag “Payment Transactions”.
+The assignment ensures a clear organisational categorisation and, for example, simplifies access via the template catalogue.

 -

-Channels: Determine through which communication channels the agent should act - Email, chat, letter, phone, etc. An agent can easily be assigned to multiple channels.
+Channels: Determine which communication methods the AI agent should operate – Email, Chat, Letter, Telephone, etc. An agent can easily be assigned to multiple channels.

 The avatar gives the AI agent a visual identity and emphasizes its individual character.
 Various options are available: